-Explanation: The BPA archaeologist reviewed the proposed activities and determined that these activities at the project area for the installation of the fencing, gates, cameras, and rack does not have potential to cause effects to historic or cultural resources.
+Explanation: The BPA archaeologist reviewed the proposed activities and determined that these activities at the project area for the installation of the fencing and gates do not have potential to cause effects to historic or cultural resources.

 2. Geology and Soils